AU Small Finance Bank: History

 On 7 August 2025, the Reserve Bank of India granted an in-principle approval to AU Small Finance Bank to transition into a universal bank, making it the first small finance bank in India to receive such an approval.
-It was also the first full-fledged banking approval issued by the Reserve Bank of India in 11 years.
+It was also the first full-fledged banking license issued by the Reserve Bank of India in 11 years.
+The same year, the bank crossed INR 1,50,000 crores in total business, including both deposits and advances as well.